Gabal El Uweinat: Cultural significance

-The area is notable for its prehistoric rock carvings, first reported by the Egyptian explorer Ahmed Pasha Hassanein—the discoverer of Uweinat, who in 1923 traversed the first 40 km of the mountain towards east, without reaching the end.
-Engraved in sandstone, thousands of petroglyphs are visible, representing lions, giraffes, ostriches, gazelles, cows and little human figures.
-According to a technical report of UNESCO, "Thousands of rock art sites of different styles and themes are distributed all over the area, witnessing to the development of early pastoralism in Africa and exchanges among different ethnic groups across the Sahara."
+The area is notable for its prehistoric rock carvings, first reported by the Egyptian explorer Ahmed Pasha Hassanein—the discoverer of Uweinat, who in 1923 traversed the first 40 km of the eastern side of the mountain, without reaching the end.
+Engraved in sandstone, thousands of petroglyphs are visible, representing lions, giraffes, ostriches, gazelles, cows and small human figures.
+According to a technical report of UNESCO, "Thousands of rock art sites of different styles and themes are distributed all over the area, [attesting] to the development of early pastoralism in Africa and exchanges among different ethnic groups across the Sahara."

 Geography

 Mount Uwaynat lies about 40 km S-SE of Jabal Arkanu.
 The main spring called Ain Dua lies at the foot of the mountain, on the Libyan side.
 The western foot (located at 21°52′29″N 24°54′16″E according to Hassanein) is 618 m high, and overcast with giant boulders fallen because of erosion.
 In general, the western slope constitutes an oasis, with wells, bushes and grass.

 The western part of the massif consists of intrusive granite, arranged in a ring shape of some 25 km diameter, ending in three valleys (wadis) towards the West, named Karkur Hamid, Karkur Idriss and Karkur Ibrahim.
 Its eastern part consists of sandstone, ending in Karkur Talh.
 In Karkur Murr, there is a permanent oasis (Guelta), called Ain El Brins (Bir Murr).

 In the sandstone part, four plateaus emerge from the level of the surrounding desert: the Hassanein plateau, connected to an unnamed plateau through a narrow neck, the Italia plateau and another unnamed plateau.
 The highest point of Uweinat is on top of the Italia plateau.
 There are two cairns on the top, the first was erected by R.A.
 Bagnold and the second by Captain Marchesi, both in the 1930s.